Spectral Theory for $p$-adic Operators: Abstract

 \section{Abstract}

-We give an explicit definition of the normality of a $p$-adic operator, and we establish several criteria for the normality.
-The formulation of the normality yields a $p$-adic model of Quantum Theory.
+We establish an algorithm for a criterion of the diagonalisability of a matrix over a local field by a unitary matrix.
+For this sake, we define the notion of normality of a $p$-adic operator, and give several criteria for the normality.
 We study the relation between the normality and the reduction.
-By the repetition of reductions, we partially generalise Vishik's spectral theory.
-In the finite dimensional case, the normality corresponds to the diagonalisability of a matrix by a unitary matrix.
-Therefore our work contains a certain compatibility with the diagonalisability and the reduction.
-For example, we show that the diagonalisation of the reduction gives a partition of unity corresponding to the reductive spectrum.
-It decomposes the representation space into the direct sum of subrepresentations.
-This decomposition is a functorial lift of the eigenspace decomposition of the reduction.
+In the finite dimensional case, the normality of an operator is equivalent to the diagonalisability of a matrix by a unitary matrix.
+Therefore we also study the relation between the diagonalisability and the reduction.
+For example, we show that the diagonalisation of the reduction gives a partition of unity corresponding to the reduction of the spectrum, which gives a functorial lift of the eigenspace decomposition of the reduction.